git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

     * Hold the Shift button in Preset mode to scroll quickly.
     * 1st button row: Select the previous patch/filter
     * 2nd button row: Select the next patch/filter
+    * Shift + 8th button on the 1st button row: Toggle preview
     * Use the arrow left and right to switch between the browser tabs
     * **Delete+touch knob**: Resets a filter to its default value
     * Press *Browse* again to Confirm the selection or *Shift+Browse* to Cancel.